Student Handbook: Section 3: Student Activities

 The Council on Diversity and Inclusion

 The council serves as an advisory and working group for coordination of the College's efforts as they relate to diversity and inclusion.
-Under the auspices of the Office of Diversity and Inclusion, the CDI is co-chaired by a faculty and student with appointees made by the president for 2 year terms.
+Under the auspices of the Center for Diversity and Inclusion, the CDI is co-chaired by a faculty and student with appointees made by the president for 2 year terms.